wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 For information about external IDs and how they are used in AWS, see [How to Use External ID When Granting Access to Your AWS Resources](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/).

-For more information about giving Tanzu Observability by Wavefront access to your Amazon account, see [Giving Tanzu Observability by Wavefront Access to Your AWS Account](ntegrations_aws_overview.html#giving-tanzu-observability-by-wavefront-access-to-your-aws-account).
+For more information, see [Giving Tanzu Observability Access to Your AWS Account](ntegrations_aws_overview.html#giving-tanzu-observability-access-to-your-aws-account).

 ### Create an External ID